masautt/typescript-compiler-showcase/as1/README.md

 ### Editing the Input to the Lexer

-The lexer analyzes `./as1/input.txt`.
-You can manipulate this file to your liking.
+The lexer analyzes `./as1/input.txt` by default.
+You can manipulate this file to your liking or change the input file name (`FILE_NAME`) in `./src/utils/env.ts`.

 ### Testing